-EEI feature does not work for code execution from RAM
+Function EEI feature does not work for code execution from RAM resuming with the erase cycle.

-When the program is executed from RAM, the flash controller EEI feature does not work.
-The erase cycle is suspended and the interrupt is serviced, but there is a problem while resuming with the erase cycle.
+Description When the program is executed from RAM, the flash controller EEI feature does not work.

+The erase cycle is suspended and the interrupt is serviced, but there is a problem while cycle after ISR execution.